Micromouse: Performance

 Mice can run at over three meters per second, depending on the maze design.
 Some of the best micromouse builders are Yusuke Kato, Ng Beng Kiat and Fumitaka Nakashima.
 The current world record is 3.921 seconds and is held by Ng Beng Kiat.

 Performance in recent years has improved considerably.
-As of 2015, winning mice are likely to run with forward acceleration and braking well over 1g.
-Cornering with centripetal acceleration as high as 2g is possible.
+As of 2015, winning mice are likely to run with forward acceleration and braking well over 1 g.
+Cornering with centripetal acceleration as high as 2 g is possible.
 Micromice are among the highest-performing autonomous robots.

 Most recently, robots are being equipped with a fan to create a partial vacuum under the mouse while it is running.
 The additional downforce available has made possible a huge improvement in performance.
-Compared to a non-fan mouse, the newer robots are likely to be able to achieve centripetal accelerations of 6g or more.
-Straight line accelerations can easily exceed 2.5g.
+Compared to a non-fan mouse, the newer robots are likely to be able to achieve centripetal accelerations of 6 g or more.
+Straight line accelerations can easily exceed 2.5 g.